mar-koz22/Park-NET-identifying-Urban-parks-using-multi-source-spatial-data-and-Geo-AI/Jiawei's-approach/README.md

 ## Multi cities solution
 If you are training model on multiple cities, you can use Google Earth Engine to automatically download satellite images, automatically crop satellite images into chips, and create corresponding chips for masks.
 Main packages used were `ee` and `gdal`, with scripts shown in [5_Multi_city_solution _with _GEE](https://github.com/mar-koz22/Park-NET-identifying-Urban-parks-using-multi-source-spatial-data-and-Geo-AI/blob/main/Jiawei's-approach/5_Multi_city_solution_with_GEE.py)

+Examples of the whole training process are shown in the folder of [Notebook](https://github.com/mar-koz22/Park-NET-identifying-Urban-parks-using-multi-source-spatial-data-and-Geo-AI/tree/main/Jiawei's-approach/Notebook).

 Reference: